Samuel Edward Krune Mqhayi: Works

 In 1905, Mqhayi was appointed in the Xhosa Bible Revision Board in 1905.
 Later, he would help to standardize Xhosa grammar and writing, and then become a full-time author.

-In 1907 he wrote his first novel in the isiXhosa language, U-Samson an adaption of the biblical story of Samson, which is now lost.
+In 1907 he wrote his first novel in the isiXhosa language, U-Samson an adaptation of the biblical story of Samson, which is now lost.
 In 1914, he published Ityala lamawele ('The Lawsuit of the Twins') an influential isiXhosa novel and an early defence of customary law and Xhosa tradition.
 In 1925, he wrote a biography of John Knox Bokwe titled uJohn Knox Bokwe: Ibali ngobomi bakhe, which was published by Lovedale Press in 1972.
-Mqhayi added seven stanzas to Nkosi Sikelel' iAfrika which was originally written by Enoch Sontonga in 1927.
+Mqhayi also wrote the biography mfi uJonathan Tunyiswa noWilliam Cebani Mtoba and added seven stanzas to Nkosi Sikelel' iAfrika which was originally written by Enoch Sontonga in 1927.
 His autobiography is titled UMqhayi waseNtab'ozuko (Mqhayi of Mount Glory).
 He wrote Utopia, UDon Jadu in 1929.

 Mqhayi was known as ‘Imbongi yakwaGompo’ (the poet of Gompo) and later ‘Imbongi yesizwe’ (the poet of the nation).